 The most famous of these was the great Herbert ‘Dally’ Messenger, rugby union’s biggest star.
 He had been approached by Trumper and Giltinan, who knew that persuading him to align with them would be a major coup.
 After joining the new league, Messenger’s game statistics were struck from the rugby union record books and not restored for 100 years.

 Three financially successful matches between the Kiwis and a hastily put-together New South Wales side followed.
 The matches were to be played under the Northern Union’s 13-person team and play-the-ball rules, but the speed with which the team was assembled left little time for mastering the new rules and so rugby union rules were employed instead.

 Twenty thousand spectators watched the opening match on 13 August at the Royal Agricultural Society Ground in Moore Park.
 It looked as if the new professional league planned for the next year would be a success.

-League’s first season
+League’s first season in Australia

 The NSWRL’s Sydney Premiership kicked off on 20 April 1908 with nine teams: Balmain, Cumberland, Eastern Suburbs, Glebe, Newcastle, Newtown, North Sydney, South Sydney and Western Suburbs.
 Games were played that day at Birchgrove Oval (Balmain) and Wentworth Park (Glebe).